-If you currently reside in the United States and plan to apply for work authorization from the Department of Homeland Security (DHS), you will also need a Social Security Number (SSN) to allow employers to report your earnings to the U.S. government
+If you currently reside in the United States and plan to apply for work authorization or Lawful Permanent Resident (LPR) Status from the Department of Homeland Security (DHS), you will also need a Social Security Number (SSN).
+Your SSN allows employers to report your earnings to the United States government.

-If USCIS approves your application, you will receive two documents – your Employment Authorization Document (EAD), also known as the “USCIS I-766 card” or “work permit”, and in another envelope your SSN card.
+If you apply for work authorization using the Department of Homeland Security's (DHS), U.S. Citizenship and Immigration Services (USCIS) Form I-765, Application for Employment Authorization and you completed the section on the application to request an SSN card, then USCIS will send us the data we need to issue your original SSN or SSN replacement Card.
+If you apply for an SSN card using Form I-765, you do not have to contact a Social Security office to apply for an SSN card.
+If USCIS approves your application, you will receive two documents - your Employment Authorization Document (EAD), also known as the "USCIS I-765 card" or "work permit", and in another envelope your SSN card.
 We will mail your SSN card to the address you listed on your I-765 application.
-You should receive your SSN card no later than 7 business days after you receive your EAD from USCIS.
+You should receive your SSN card no later than seven business days after you receive your EAD from USCIS.

-If You Do Not Receive Your SSN Card that You Requested on Your I-765 – Visit an SSA Office
+If You Do Not Receive Your SSN Card that You Requested on Your I-765 or I-485 – Contact a Social Security Office

-Please call or visit an SSA office if you do not receive your SSN card within 7 business
+Please contact a Social Security office if you do not receive your SSN card within seven business

-days after receiving your EAD.
-Please bring this flyer and your EAD as it may help us answer your questions.
+days after receiving your EAD or "Green Card".
+Please have this flyer and your EAD or "Green Card" as it may help us answer your questions.

-When you visit an SSA office to apply for a Social Security card, please bring the following original documents with you (we do not accept photocopies or notarized documents):
+When you contact a Social Security office to apply for an SSN card, please have the following ORIGINAL documents with you (we do not accept photocopies or notarized documents):

-- Your Form I-766 to prove your immigration status and that you can work in the U.S.
+- Your Form I-766 to prove your immigration status and that you can work in the U.S., - or

 - Your birth certificate to prove your age.
 If you do not have a birth certificate or you cannot obtain it in 10 business days, we may accept your foreign passport, U.S. military record, or religious record showing your age or date of birth.